FIWARE-Challenge-2018-Simmerling/Node_RED_config/README.md

 To actually run the demo, you have to manually change the authentication token in "Add authentication".
 To do that, you need to have have a `client_id` and `client_secret` to the `https://smartdata.wien/api/v1/access_token` service.

+6. Testing

+* Have to have Orion running at `http://localhost:1026`.
+* Click Start bike subscription.
+That registers a subscription to Orion.
+* Open a webpage at `/demo` of your Node RED, e.g. http://127.0.0.1:1880/demo`
+* Click Update on the demo web page
+* You should see the changed data at the debug output of Show changes

+Really getting that far may take some time and tinkering.
+This is a demo, and you are likely to have demo effects.

 ### License

 This code has been explicitly placed in public domain.
 You may use it in whatever way you want to.